 Graphs and diagrams should be produced electronically and clearly labelled using a sans serif font such as Arial.
 Please ensure that figure labels will be consistent with the size of the main text in final reproduction.
 Graphs may be supplied as Excel spreadsheets (one per sheet).

 Ultrasound adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+View the SAGE Vancouver guidelines to ensure your manuscript conforms to this reference style.